 21. Training and Research Needed for Project

-The managers can track this KPI through the courses or surveys that their project team takes to learn the workmanship needed to finish a project properly.
+The managers can track this KPI through the courses or surveys their project team takes to learn the workmanship needed to finish a project properly.

 22. Number of Change Requests